 Introduces students to the dynamic capabilities of the body as an articulate means of expression.
 Presents basic concepts and skills from contemporary dance forms that may include Afro-modern, floor work, inversion, classical modern and improvisation.
 Classwork develops efficient alignment, strength, flexibility, coordination, rhythm, dynamics and spatial awareness.
 No experience necessary.
 May be repeated up to 4 credit hours.

 Surveys environmental studies, examining ecological, socioeconomic, political, aesthetic, and technological factors that influence the quality of life on Earth.
 Required for ENVS majors.
 Approved for arts and sciences core curriculum: natural science.

 Offers a varying service-learning practicum experience as corequisite to a service-learning lecture course.May be repeated up to 6 total credit hours, provided the practica are different.
-Graded pass/fail.
+Pass/fail only.

 Explores the history leading up to-and away from-the attacks of 9/11 within an American framework.
 Topics to be covered include: America's relationship with key countries since 1945; the rise of Muslim extremism; modern terrorism and its meaning; the importance of oil; and the events of 9/11 and the Bush Administration's response to it, at home and abroad.
 Restricted to G-RAP students.

 Introduces the student to the international affairs program.
 The course examines political and economic development in several countries in many different world regions.
 Examines historical trends and development as well as current political and economic issues.
 Approved for GT-SS3.
 Approved for arts and sciences core curriculum: contemporary societies.
 Prerequisites: Restricted to International Affairs (IAFS), Political Science (PSCI), Anthropology (ANTH), Economics (ECON), History (HIST), Geography (GEOG), Journalism (JOUR) or College of Arts and Sciences Open Option (XXAS) majors only.